AayushiAhlawat/AayushiAhlawat/README.md

 <br>
 <br>
 <br>
-<p>💻 With a deep-rooted passion for software development, I bring over 4 years of extensive experience to the forefront. 💡 Motivated by an insatiable curiosity to push the boundaries of technology, I am devoted to creating refined solutions that seamlessly blend innovation with practicality. 🛠️ Proficient in Java, Python, AngularJS, and Spring Boot, I find fulfillment in the art of coding, where every line represents a step toward shaping the digital future. ✨</p>
+<p>💻 With a deep-rooted passion for software development, I bring over 4 years of extensive experience to the forefront. 💡 Motivated by an insatiable curiosity to push the boundaries of technology, I am devoted to creating refined solutions that seamlessly blend innovation with practicality. 🛠️ Proficient in Java, Python, ReactJS, Spring Boot and AWS, I find fulfillment in the art of coding, where every line represents a step toward shaping the digital future. ✨</p>
 <br>
 <p>🚀 Expanding on this groundwork, I delve into the intricacies of the Google Cloud Platform, bolstered by a steadfast grasp of Agile methodologies. 💡 This technical acumen emboldens me to traverse varied projects and domains with assurance, fostering seamless collaboration and problem-solving. 🔍 Committed to staying ahead of the curve, I avidly embrace emerging technologies, ensuring my contributions shine at the forefront of the ever-evolving tech realm. 🌟</p>
 <br>